 Call for store hours

-The rules that apply while hunting within the boundary of the wind facility are spelled out in the Access Permission Agreement form that you will carry with you while hunting.
+The below rules apply while accessing the wind farm area.
+They are also in the permit and map brochure that you will carry with you while on the property.

 - No access of any kind within 300 feet of the wind turbines, buildings or substations.

-- No access of any kind within 1,000 feet of the wind turbines from the 3rd Sunday of November through the 3rd Sunday of February due to potential icing conditions.
+- No access of any kind within 1,000 feet of the wind turbines from the third Sunday of November through the third Sunday of February due to potential icing conditions.

-- No vehicle traffic of any kind is allowed on landowner property, except on county roads, unless authorized in writing from landowner.
-Driving on wind-turbine access roads is not allowed.
+- No vehicle traffic of any kind is allowed on landowner property, except on county roads, unless authorized in writing by the landowner.
+Driving on wind turbine access roads is not allowed.
 This includes operation of off-road or all-terrain vehicles.

-- No horses or pack animals are allowed on landowners' property unless previously authorized in writing from landowner.
+- No horses or pack animals are allowed on landowners' properties unless previously authorized in writing by the landowner.

 - All access may be canceled by landowners whenever it is deemed necessary by landowners or property lessee.